ckyy5770/draw-and-guess-game/README.md

 ### message format

+#### overview

-* any messages in this application should follow the same message format when communication
+* any messages in this application should follow the same message format when communication with each other

 * in general, a message should has following information: